Landkind Guide

 Weather

+If there is a cancellation, it is posted here by 8:30am on the day of the clinic.
 If there is on-going heavy rain on the morning of the clinic, it will not be held.
 Light intermittent showers do not cancel.
-During the warm season, rainfall can be a beautiful gift for peaceful presence and a vibrantly green forest.
-Cancellation decisions are made the morning of the clinic, not based forecasts, and are posted on this page.
+During the warm season, rainfall can be a beautiful gift for meditative listening and a vibrantly green forest.
+Cancellation decisions are made the morning of the clinic, not based forecasts.
+Please bring a rain hat and rain jacket in case of showers.
+There is a shelter on site in case of an unpredicted downpour.

 What to bring

 Bring a friend!
-Bring any necessary medications, inhaler, epipen, etc. Pack a hat in case of passing light showers.
+Bring WATER and any necessary medications, inhaler, epipen, etc. We will be in the sun for a brief period but mostly in the shade.
+Pack any sun protection you may need and a hat in case of passing light showers.
 Wear shoes and clothes that are okay if they get dirty.
 Bring insect repellant and apply it in advance if possible.
-This location is chosen specifically because we do not have any experience with ticks there.
-However, take whatever precautions you are comfortable with.
-Please contact Amanda if you would like suggestions.
-You may also opt to bring a bug head net.

-Optional to bring: water, journal, your favorite portable meditation seat.
+Optional to bring: a journal and your favorite portable meditation seat.

 Amanda will have on hand to offer: sit mats, stools, extra insect repellant and a few ponchos and bug nets.